+If you advised the caregiver to take the child to the health facility soon for HIV testing or TB screening, ask if she has taken the child yet.
+If not, encourage the caregiver again to take the child as soon as she can.
 If it is a new problem that you can treat, treat the child at home, and advise on good home care.

 If you find that-in spite of treatment-the child has a danger sign, is getting sicker, or even is not getting better, refer the child urgently to the health facility.
-On the recording form, tick [\checkmark] the appropriate note to indicate what you have found and your decision (item 7): Child better, Child is not better, or Child has a danger sign.
+On the recording form, tick [✓] the appropriate note to indicate what you have found and your decision (item 7): Child better, Child is not better, or Child has a danger sign.